androguard/androguard/README.md

 For androguard:

-`apt install python python-pyqt5 python-pyperclip python-networkx ipython python-future`
+`apt install python python-pyqt5 python-pyperclip python-networkx ipython python-future python-pyasn1 python-cryptography python-magic python-pydot`

 You should be able to use python3 as well:

-`apt install python3 python3-pyqt5 python3-pyperclip python3-networkx ipython3 python3-future`
+`apt install python3 python3-pyqt5 python3-pyperclip python3-networkx ipython3 python3-future python3-pyasn1 python3-cryptography python3-magic python3-pydot`

-For elsim:
+If you are installing the libraries using `pip`, make sure you download the correct packages.
+For example, there are a lot of implemenations of the `magic` library.
+Get the one, that is shipped with the file command (See [Fine Free File Command](http://www.darwinsys.com/file/)).

+For elsim (currently not working with python3):

 `apt install python libstdc++6 libgcc1 lib6 liblzma5 libmuparser2v5 libsnappy1v5 libbz2-1.0 zlib1g`